citp/privacy-policy-historical/b/bo/boz/bozzuto.com.md

-> *The following text is extracted and transformed from the bozzuto.com privacy policy that was archived on 2013-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131216140845id_/http%3A//www.bozzuto.com/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bozzuto.com privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626190319id_/http%3A//www.bozzuto.com/pages/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - The Bozzuto Group
+# Privacy Policy - Bozzuto

 **Our Commitment to Privacy**